callumf8/callumf8.github.io/index.md

 Hello -- I'm Callum!
 As a postdoctoral researcher at the Institute for Advanced Study, I am lucky to spend my time thinking about a variety of problems in astrophysical fluid dynamics.
 I'm particularly interested in warped and distorted astrophysical discs -- whether that be tilted discs around spinning black holes or protoplanetary discs being warped by misaligned late-stage infall.
 I also study and develop tools for investigating perturber-disc interactions such as black holes embedded in AGN, or planets ploughing through their protoplanetary discs.

-Outisde of the office I love to explore nature; whether that be back home in the Highlands of Scotland, or out bagging National Parks here in the US.
+Outside of the office I love to explore nature; whether that be back home in the Highlands of Scotland, or out bagging National Parks here in the US.

 <!-- [Gradfolio](https://github.com/jitinnair1/gradfolio){:target="_blank"} is a responsive, dark-mode ready Jekyll theme designed keeping academia in mind.
 The easiest way to install the theme is to fork it using GitHub.
 Check the README file for [instructions](https://github.com/jitinnair1/gradfolio#installation){:target="_blank"}.